 In 2006, 2007 and 2008, Rich was selected as one of Colorado Super Lawyers for Family Law.
 Super Lawyers are considered leading attorneys in the area of law in which they practice, and are selected via a survey of the state's top lawyers by Law & Politics Magazine.
 In 2011, and 2012, Rich was voted Best Family Law Attorney by Law Week Colorado's Barrister's Best Issue, and the firm was voted Best Family Law Firm in Denver, by the People's Choice per Law Week Colorado in 2010.
 Also in 2010, Rich was an invited speaker at Colorado Bar Association Family Law Section annual meeting and addressed practice management issues, including those that have allowed his firm to maximize client service and case management.
 In 2008, 2009, 2010, 2011 and 2012, the State Supreme Court recognized Rich and The Harris Law Firm as a leader in pro bono activity.
 In 2011Rich was the only family law attorney of the finalists for the Top Ten Lawyers of the Decade by Law Week Colorado.
 Also in 2011,The Harris Law Firm was nominated as Law Firm of the Year by the Colorado Lawyers Committee (CLC).
 Over two-thirds of the firm's attorneys have donated their time to projects sponsored by the CLC, an organization dedicated to protecting the legal rights of Colorado's children and the underprivileged.

 Rich has been consistently awarded the highest "AV" rating from Martindale-Hubbell.
 The AV rating is the pinnacle of professional excellence earned through a peer review rating process that is managed and monitored by the world's most trusted legal resource.
 He has also been ranked a 10 by Avvo, the highest ranking available.
 He also serves on the board of the Colorado Lawyers Committee, is a leader in the legal community in promoting diversity, and is very active in the Center for Legal Inclusiveness.
 Rich is a Fellow of the Colorado Bar Association, and is active in Rotary International and The Denver Bar Association.
 In 2009 Rich was appointed as Chair of the Board of Metro Volunteer Lawyers, an organization that coordinates pro bono service to indigent people throughout the Denver metropolitan area.
-In 2009, Rich founded and currently serves as the President of "The Road to Hope", a Colorado-based non-profit organization dedicated to helping to promote development in Haiti, with a particular emphasis on children.
+Rich currently serves on the Board of Directors for Denver Rotary.
+He also founded and currently serves as the President of "The Road to Hope", a Colorado-based non-profit organization dedicated to helping to promote development in Haiti, with a particular emphasis on children.

 Recent Press Releases about Rich Harris: